 What happened here?

-- The building hosted the first ever exhibition of the Canadian Academy of Arts with over 400 artworks on display.
+- In 1880, the building hosted the first ever exhibition of the Canadian Academy of Arts with over 400 artworks on display.

 Look up - you are standing beside one of Ottawa’s most important heritage buildings!